Print

 2. Scroll down the page and you'll see that an API token has been automatically created for you.
 Click to copy it to your clipboard.
 Congrats, you can now access the GoHighLevel API!

-Part 2: Pull GoHighLevel API Data into Sheets
+2) Pull GoHighLevel v1 API Data into Sheets

-For this example, we'll fetch contacts.
+For this example, we'll fetch contacts, though you can select any endpoint provided in the v1 documentation.
 Where it says your_token, substitute in the token you got from your company settings page.

 1. Open up Google Sheets and click Extensions > API Connector > Open > Create request.